Paul Goldschmidt Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the third-ranked team ERA across all league pitching staffs (3.62).
+- The Rangers' 3.63 team ERA ranks fourth across all league pitching staffs.

-- Rangers pitchers combine to give up the fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to give up 55 home runs (0.9 per game), the second-fewest in baseball.

-- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.

-- The right-hander last pitched on Wednesday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.